sumurthy/Js-Spec-Gen/markdown/rangebordercollection.md

-# RangeBorderCollection Object (JavaScript API for Word)
+# RangeBorderCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents the border objects that make up range border.